hanjingo/doc/NOTE/CSAPP/chapter1.md

 - `Stack`.
 At the top of the user's virtual address space is the `user stack` that the compiler uses to implement function calls.
 Like the heap, the user stack expands and contracts dynamically during the execution of the program.
 In particular, each time we call a function, the stack grows.
 Each time we return from a function, it contracts.
 - `Kernel virtual memory`.
 The top region of the address space is reserved for the kernel.
 Application programs are not allowed to read or write the contents of this area or to directly call functions defined in the kernel code.
 Instead, they must invoke the kernel to perform these operations.

 A `file` is a sequence of bytes, nothing more and nothing less.
-Every I/O device, including disks, keyboards, display, and even networks, is modeled as a file, All input and output in the system is performed by reading and writing files, using a small set of system calls known as `Unix I/O`.
+Every I/O device, including disks, keyboards, displays, and even networks, is modeled as a file.
+All input and output in the system is performed by reading and writing files, using a small set of system calls known as `Unix I/O`.

 ![1_14](res/1_14.png)